Does Form I-9 Need to Be Filed Separately From Personnel Documents?

 Should Form I-9 Be Stored Separately?

-The U.S. Citizenship and Immigration Services (USCIS) recommends that Form I-9 files and personnel information should maintained apart from one another.
-USCIS states that forms may be stored electronically or on paper, microfilm, or microfiche.
+USCIS recommends that Form I-9 files and personnel information should maintained apart from one another and that forms may be stored electronically or on paper, microfilm, or microfiche.

 Employers should follow this guidance to protect employee information.
-Storing I-9s and personnel files is an easy way to stay compliant and to protect employee information.
-Organizations can even use HRIS platforms to store employee documents and data with permissions set so that only HR can access employee I-9 information.
+Safely storing Form I-9 and personnel files is an easy way to stay compliant and to protect employee information.
+Organizations can even use HRIS platforms to catalog and protect employee documents and data with permissions set so that only HR can access employee Form I-9 information.

 Additionally, separate storage can add an extra safeguard against a potential audit, which are conducted by U.S. Immigration and Customs Enforcement (ICE).
 ICE conducts in-person verification audits according to deadlines that are updated each year.

-The most present risk of litigation relates to how HR stores these documents and where they're stored.
-The Immigration Reform and Control Act of 1986 (IRCA) prohibits employers from discriminating against employees on the basis of national origin or citizenship status—information contained in every I-9.
+Employers may face risk of penalties if they do not meet or purposefully ignore certain immigration law requirements.
+Likewise, the most present risk of litigation relates to how HR stores these documents and where they're stored.
+The Immigration Reform and Control Act of 1986 (IRCA) prohibits employers from discriminating against employees on the basis of national origin or citizenship status—information contained in every Form I-9.

 If this protected information is exposed to an unauthorized individual and then used to discriminate against another employee, the victim of discrimination has the right to sue their employer.